mit212/lab9_2025/README.md

 Here, we use two layers of neurons, with a *sigmoid* and a *softmax* activation function.
 There are a lot other activation functions, such as *relu* and *tanh*.
 Give them a try and see how that changes the result.
 Here, we also use *stochastic gradient decent* to find our global minimum.
 Alternative optimizers such as *adam* and *adagrad* are also included in Keras.
 A cool comparison of their performances can be found [here](https://mlfromscratch.com/optimizers-explained/).

-Eventually, we give each image sample 10 scores based on the output of the last layer of neuron.
+Eventually, we give each image sample 10 scores based on the output of the last layer of neurons.
 These 10 scores are the probabilities, corresponding to the numbers 0-9, that are evaluated with a mathematical technique called *cross-entropy*.
 The index with the highest probability is the number predicted by the image.

 | :question: QUESTION 5 :question:   |
 |:---------------------------------------------------|